Top 10 Reasons to Visit Sao Tome and Principe

 The price to take this option is around 60-80 euros per day.
 Contact the team at Privilege Car Hire for more information.

-This Southern Tour of Sao Tome is also another good option if you don’t want to hire a car.
+Alternatively, this Southern Tour of Sao Tome is another good option if you don’t want to hire a car.

 A trip to Sao Tome and Principe will be exciting, whether you travel independently or even join a small group tour to explore with like-minded travellers.